Giovanni Simeone: Style of play

-A tenacious and energetic player, he is known for his work-rate and defensive contribution off the ball, and often drops into midfield in order to help his team win back possession.
-He is also known for his speed and intelligent attacking movement, which enables him to create space and provide depth for his team.
+A tenacious and energetic player, he is known for his work-rate and defensive contribution off the ball, and often presses opponents in order to help his team win back possession.
+He is also effective in the air, courtesy of his heading ability.
+He is also known for his speed and attacking movement, which enables him to create space, and provide depth for his team; his speed coupled with his solid technique and physicality also enables him to carry the ball or hold it up with his back to goal.